What Are Terpenes and Why Do Terpenes Matter?

 Most Common Terpenes

 What are the most common cannabis terpenes?
 Cannabis contains a variety of terpenes, each contributing to its unique aroma, flavor, and effects.
-Understanding these terpenes can help users choose strains that best fit their desired experience.
+Understanding these terpenes can help users choose strains and devices that best fit their desired experience.

 • Limonene: Citrusy aroma, uplifting and energizing effects, anti-anxiety and mood-enhancing properties.